6 Things Americans Should Know About Net Neutrality

 Referring to Pai's comments Evan Greer, campaigns director at Fight for the Future, said: "What they didn't know is that when they struck down the last rules we would come back more powerful than they could possibly imagine."

-6. BOTH SIDES DISAGREE ABOUT WHAT NET NEUTRALITY'S EFFECTS ARE
+6. THE TWO SIDES DISAGREE ABOUT WHAT NET NEUTRALITY'S EFFECTS ARE

 The Star Wars quotes above get at a key point of the net neutrality debate: Pai believes that net neutrality stifles innovation.
 He was quoted in 2015 in the wake of the new net neutrality rules as saying, "permission-less innovation is a thing of the past."